lioseoane/aidl-2025-project/README.md

 ## Results

-### Experiment comparing the different architectures
+### Experiment 1 - Comparing Different Architectures

 We conducted a controlled experiment over **15 epochs** to evaluate the improvements introduced by different model architectures.
 The same **dataset**, **hyperparameters**, and **data augmentation transformations** were applied across all experiments to ensure fairness and consistency.

 The **only difference** between the models lies in their architectures.